IT-REX-Platform/Wiki-EnPro-WS2020/wiki/DevOps.md

 This is basically the "git pull" command.
 Here, the pipeline gathers the latest changes for the corresponding branch or pull request that it is acting upon.
 On this code basis, later steps are applied.

+- ### Pre-build
+In order to work with the code, it is possible that some preparations need to be done.
+For the frontend for example, 'npm install' is executed in this stage in order to get the latest dependencies.

 - ### Static Analysis
 After checking out the code, static analysis is done here.
 This are typically tests that don't require compilation like codestyle checks.